aki-chat99/chef-training/SETUP.md

 ### Set up Vagrant for the class

-1. Download and install the vagrant box we will be using
+1. Download and install the vagrant box we will be using.
+This is a standard debian box with a minimal install build by opscode:

    `vagrant box add opscode-debian-7.2.0 http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_debian-7.2.0_chef-provisionerless.box`